lachlansimpson/cartodb/cartodb-first_steps.rst

  :download:`Tasmanian lobster observations <data/lobsters_taroona_2006-2010_cleaned.csv>`.
 ..

-`Find the Tasmanian lobster observations data here
+Jumping right in, we have some Tasmanian Lobster data that was collected by Caleb Gardner and Peter Walsh at the `Institute for Marine and Antarctic Studies, University of Tasmania <http://www.imas.utas.edu.au/>`_.
+You can `find the Tasmanian lobster observations data here
 <https://raw.githubusercontent.com/datakid/cartodb/master/data/lobsters_taroona_2006-2010_cleaned.csv>`_
 (right or command click, save as...)